-There’s a doorway to nowhere on the second floor of one of Denver’s most popular bookstore.
+There’s a doorway to nowhere on the second floor of one of Denver’s most popular bookstores.
 Hiding above eye level, it opens to nothing but a safety railing and the 16th Street air.

 Until 1994, this was a connection to one of the elevated roadways that spanned miles of the central city.
 “The viaducts” shadowed Lower Downtown for nearly the entire 20th century, a modern wonder that first connected, then starved the heart of the city.